Bones (2001 film): Plot

 Twenty-two years later, the neighborhood has become rundown because Bones' absence cleared the way for drugs to enter the neighborhood.
-Four teens, Patrick (Khalil Kain), his brother Bill (Merwin Mondesir), their step-sister Tia (Katharine Isabelle) and their best friend Maurice (Sean Amsing), buy the Bones house to turn it into a nightclub.
-In the process, Tia finds a black dog who is actually the spiritual manifestation of Jimmy's spirit.
-As the dog eats, Jimmy is slowly resurrected.
+Four teens, Patrick, his brother Bill, their step-sister Tia and their best friend Maurice, buy the Bones house to turn it into a nightclub.
+In the process, Tia finds a black dog who is actually the physical manifestation of Jimmy's spirit.
+As the dog kills and eats meat and victims, Jimmy is slowly resurrected.

-Patrick meets Pearl, who remains in the neighborhood, and her daughter Cynthia (Bianca Lawson), whom he begins courting.
+Patrick meets Pearl, who remains in the neighborhood, and her daughter Cynthia, whom he immediately is attracted to.
 Exploring the basement, Patrick, Cynthia, Bill, Tia, and Maurice find Jimmy Bones' remains and realize he was actually murdered.
 The five decide to keep quiet about the murder and bury the remains.
 Jeremiah, father to Patrick and Bill and Tia's stepfather, finds out about their plan to open the club at Bones' old building.
 He freaks out and demands that Patrick and the others leave the building.
 Patrick, Bill, and Tia refuse his request and open the nightclub, in spite of their father's objections.
-On opening night, Maurice is lured into an upstairs room and mauled to death by the black dog.
+On opening night, Maurice is lured into an upstairs room and mauled to death by the black dog, fully resurrecting Jimmy.

-Once he is fully resurrected, Jimmy sets the club on fire, scaring off the club goers, and begins his revenge.
-Shotgun, who is Pearl's neighbor, tells her how they should have burned the building down a long time ago.
+Jimmy proceeds to set the club on fire, scaring off the club goers, and begins his revenge.
+Shotgun, now an alcoholic from the guilt of killing Jimmy, tells Pearl how they should have burned the building down a long time ago.
 After the incident, Pearl admits to Cynthia that Jimmy Bones is her father, as she had a relationship with him.
-Jimmy first confronts Shotgun and mercy kills him (Shotgun has always felt guilty of Bones' death and became an alcoholic).
+Jimmy first confronts a guilt-ridden Shotgun and mercy kills him in an act of forgiveness.
 Patrick confronts his father and demands to know if he helped murder Jimmy Bones twenty-two years earlier.
-Jeremiah admits to betraying Bones to make money and leave the neighborhood.
-Also, he got fed up living in Bones' shadow.
-Jeremiah allowed drugs into the neighborhood as long as he got paid for it.
+Jeremiah admits to betraying Bones to make money and leave the neighborhood, having been fed up living in Bones' shadow.
+He also allowed drugs into the neighborhood as long as he got paid for it.

-Later, Jimmy confronts Eddie Mack in his home and decapitates him, keeping the head alive and containing his soul.
+Later, Jimmy confronts Eddie Mack and decapitates him, keeping the head alive and containing his soul.
 He does the same to Lupovich.
 Pearl, knowing that Jeremiah is next, goes with Cynthia to his house to rescue him.
 They end up being too late.
-Pearl, Cynthia, Patrick, Bill, Tia and Jeremiah's wife Nancy (Lynda Boyd) watch him get dragged off by Jimmy, leaving nothing but a melted hole in the window.
+Pearl, Cynthia, Patrick, Bill, Tia and Jeremiah's wife Nancy watch him get dragged off by Jimmy, leaving nothing but a melted hole in the window.
 Jimmy brings Jeremiah back to his old house, along with the heads of Lupovich and Mack.
 Jimmy sends Lupovich and Mack to hell for all eternity while Jeremiah begs for his life.